 Numerous tools are available to facilitate scientific and technical monitoring, ranging from academic databases to specialized monitoring software.
 Here are a few examples:

-1. Databases of scientific publications, symposia or conferences.
+- Databases of scientific publications , symposia or conferences.

-2. Patent databases: Google Patents, Espacenet (European Patent Office), and USPTO (United States Patent and Trademark Office) allow you to search for patents filed and published in various technological fields.
+- Patent databases : Google Patents, Espacenet (European Patent Office), and USPTO (United States Patent and Trademark Office) allow you to search for patents filed and published in various technological fields.

-6. Monitoring and analysis tools.
-Software like IPMetrix is a tool designed to facilitate technology and competitive intelligence monitoring, enabling the tracking and analysis of patents and scientific literature.
-It offers advanced analytical functions, including technology mapping, patent portfolio analysis, and technology trend detection.
+A platform like TKM is a software solution designed to facilitate technology and business intelligence monitoring, enabling the tracking and analysis of patents and scientific literature.
+It offers advanced analytical features, including technology mapping, patent portfolio analysis, and technology trend detection.

 THE CHALLENGES OF SCIENTIFIC AND TECHNOLOGICAL MONITORING AND LOOKING TOWARDS THE FUTURE